 Did you know that minor cosmetic updates to your bathroom can increase your home’s value by $1.71 per $1 spent?
 Imagine how much more your home could sell for after making a bigger change, like installing new flooring!
-Whether you’re looking to sell soon, or you just bought your home, installing new floors can enhance your bathroom and your home’s aesthetic.
+Whether you’re looking to sell soon, or you just bought your home, installing new floors can update your bathroom and your home’s aesthetic.

 What flooring should you go with, though?
 Luxury vinyl tile (LVT) and ceramic tile are two of today’s most popular choices.
 So, which one wins the luxury vinyl flooring vs. tile debate?
 Before we find out let’s briefly cover what LVT and ceramic tiles are.

 What are LVT and ceramic tile?